Grégoire de Fournas: Biography

 Grégoire de Fournas holds Brevet de technicien supérieur qualifications in agricultural studies, viticulture and oenology.
 His family runs the Château Vieux Cassan vineyard in Saint-Germain-d'Esteuil of which he became the director in 2010.

 He was elected a departmental councillor of Gironde in the canton of Le Nord-Médoc in 2015.
 He campaigned against the construction of a nearby windfarm.
 In 2020, he was elected a municipal councillor of Pauillac.

 In the 2022 legislative election, he was elected in the 5th constituency of Gironde unseating La République En Marche!
 (LREM) representative Benoît Simian.
 A profile in Libération described De Fournas as a "staunch defender of hunting, fiercely opposed to wind turbines, the installations of which he virulently combats."

-2022 ban from Parliament
+2022 ban from parliament

-On 3 November 2022, during the government question period in the National Assembly, De Fournas interrupted fellow representative Carlos Martens Bilongo's remarks on the situation of migrants on the SOS Méditerranée ship Ocean Viking, shouting "Qu'il retourne en Afrique!" which can be translated either to "Let him go back to Africa!" or "Let it go back to Africa!"
+On 3 November 2022, during the government question period in the National Assembly, De Fournas interrupted fellow representative Carlos Martens Bilongo's remarks on the situation of migrants on the SOS Méditerranée ship Ocean Viking, shouting "Qu'il retourne en Afrique!" which can be translated either to "He just has to go back to Africa then!" or "It just has to go back to Africa then!"

 De Fournas's outburst was deemed racist by other MPs, though it was unclear whether he was referring to Bilongo or the ship.
 De Fournas rejected the racism accusation, saying he was referring to the ship.
 National Assembly President Yaël Braun-Pivet suspended the meeting following the remarks.
 De Fournas later received a 15-day ban from the National Assembly and had his pay docked.